 This workbook supports Gateway Review 5: Operational Review & Benefits Realisation.
-This Review confirms that the benefits set out in the business case are being achieved and that the operational service (or facility) is running smoothly.
-The Review is repeated throughout the life of the service, with the first Review typically six to twelve months after handover to the new owner and a final Review shortly before the end of a service contract.
-The Review can also be used on a one-off basis, to check that a project has delivered its intended outputs.
+This review confirms, or provides recommendations to ensure, that the benefits set out in the Business Case are being achieved and that the operational assets and/or services are running smoothly.

+The Gate 5 Review is repeated throughout the life of the service, with the first review typically six to twelve months after handover to the new owner and a final review shortly before the end of a service contract.
+The review can also be used on a one-off basis, to check that a project has delivered its intended outputs.